 Are you experiencing unexplained pelvic pain?
 It could be an undiagnosed GYN condition.
 Talk to a patient advocate about seeing a specialist.

 Getting Diagnosed with Endometriosis

-“Endometriosis is undetectable unless seen through laparoscopy, and it turns out, that’s what I had.”
+“Endometriosis is undetectable unless seen through laparoscopy, and it turns out, that’s what I had,” Dorran said.

 Dorran most likely had endometriosis for years before menopause, as it is unlikely to develop after the onset of menopause.
-Endometriosis is triggered by estrogen.
-After menopause, estrogen diminishes.
-However, women with advanced stage endometriosis can often have long-term pain associated with the damage that endometriosis caused before menopause.
+Endometriosis is fueled by estrogen.
+After menopause, estrogen production diminishes.
+However, women with advanced stage endometriosis can often have long-term pelvic pain associated with the damage that endometriosis caused before menopause.